the-pinbo/DimensionalityRedux-PCA-vs-Autoencoders/README.md

 Here, $U$ contains our eigenvectors—or "eigendigits"—which can be reshaped back into the original image dimensions of 28×28 pixels.
 The tilde notation $\widetilde{}$ indicates that we are working with a subset of the matrix, representing a reduced number of singular values and vectors for a more efficient representation.

+If you're interested in exploring more about the implementation details or would like to view the Jupyter notebook, please click on this [link to the notebook](01_pca.ipynb).

 ### Visualization of Eigendigits

 ![Visualization of the first 31 eigendigits](assets/image/eigendigits.png)